demystifyfp/demystifyfp/content/fsharp/series/fstweet/user-signup.md

 ## Handling Signup Form POST request

-To handle the POST request duing the signup form submission, we need to have a WebPart configured.
+To handle the POST request during the signup form submission, we need to have a WebPart configured.

 On the same path `/signup` we need to have one WebPart for serving the signup page in response to GET request and an another for the POST request.